nicnocquee/simple-i18n-next/readme.md

 Returns an array of exactly 3 elements:

-1. `strings`: An array of translated strings, excluding the plural keys and the keys with arguments.
+1. `strings`: An object of translated strings, excluding the plural keys and the keys with arguments.
-2. `plurals`: An array of functions that can be used to translate the plural keys.
+2. `plurals`: An object of functions that can be used to translate the plural keys.
-3. `stringsWithArgs`: An array of functions that can be used to translate the keys with arguments.
+3. `stringsWithArgs`: An object of functions that can be used to translate the keys with arguments.

 Example: